spapas/spapas.github.io/content/django-unpoly.md

 ## The unpoly demo

 Unpoly provides a [demo application](https://demo.unpoly.com/) written in Ruby.
+You can go on and play with it for a bit to understand what it offers compared to a traditional web app.

-I've re-implemented this in Django so you can quickly take a peek at how Unpoly can improve your app.
-The code is at https://github.com/spapas/django-unpoly-demo and the actual demo is at: https://unpoly-demo.spapas.net or https://unpoly-demo.fly.dev/ (deployed on fly.io) or https://unpoly-demo.onrender.com/ (deployed on render.com; notice the free tier of render.com is very slow, this isn't related to the app).
+I've re-implemented this in Django so you can compare the code with a non-unpoly Django app.
+It can be found on  https://github.com/spapas/django-unpoly-demo and the actual demo in Django is at: https://unpoly-demo.spapas.net or https://unpoly-demo.fly.dev/ (deployed on fly.io) or https://unpoly-demo.onrender.com/ (deployed on render.com; notice the free tier of render.com is very slow, this isn't related to the app).
 The demo app uses an ephemeral database so the data may be deleted at any time.

-Try navigating the site and you'll see things like:
+Try navigating the demo site and you'll see things like:

 * Navigation feedback
 * Navigation without page reloads
 * Forms opening in modals
+* Modals over modals
 * Form submissions without page reloads
 * Form validation feedback without page reloads

 All this is implemented mostly with traditional Django class based views and templates in addition to a few unpoly attributes.

-To understand how much of a difference this makes, after you have take a peek at the companies functionality in the demo, take a look at the actual code that implementation:
+To understand how much of a difference this makes, after you have taken a peek at the "companies" functionality in the demo, take a look at the actual code that implementation (I'm only pasting the views, the other components are exactly the same as in a normal Django app):

 ```python